Garrana/MEAArc/README.md

 ## Azure Arc overview

-Today, companies are struggling to control and govern an environment that becomes more and more complex.
-These environments extend across data centers, multiple clouds, and edge.
-Each environment and cloud have its own set of disjointed management tools that you need to learn and operate.

-In parallel, new DevOps and ITOps operational models are hard to implement, as existing tools fail to provide support for new cloud native patterns.

 Azure Arc simplifies governance and management by delivering a consistent multi-cloud and on-premises management platform.
 Azure Arc enables you to manage your entire environment, with a single pane of glass, by projecting your existing resources into Azure Resource Manager.
 You can now manage virtual machines, Kubernetes clusters, and databases as if they are running in Azure.
 Regardless of where they live, you can use familiar Azure services and management capabilities.
 Azure Arc enables you to continue using traditional ITOps, while introducing DevOps practices to support new cloud native patterns in your environment.

 Today, Azure Arc allows you to manage the following resource types hosted outside of Azure: